 If you are using Roma tomatoes or any other soft pulpy varieties, you may mash them.
 Add it along with tamarind extract.

-Regarding the asafoetida, I always use the solid one.
-As I feel the asafoetida powder’s flavor and taste does not last longer.
+Regarding the asafoetida, I always use a solid one.
+As I feel the asafoetida powder’s flavor and taste does not last long.